Last updated: May 2026

 What Is ZATCA?

-ZATCA is Saudi Arabia’s official authority responsible for:
+ZATCA is Saudi Arabia’s authority responsible for:

 - VAT administration